PerplexDigital/Perplex.Lightbox/README.md

 # Perplex Lightbox

-Lightbox/Modal that is accessible and supports animations (CSS & GSAP)
+Lightweight and Accessible Lightbox/Modal that supports CSS or GSAP animations out of the box.

+The plugin checks if the website is already loading GSAP.
+If so, GSAP will be used for animations.
+If not, CSS-animations will be used.

 ## Import plugin
-The plugin is available as a ES-module, CommonJS-module and Universal Module (UMD)
+The plugin is available as a ES-module, CommonJS-module and Universal Module (UMD).
 #### ESM:
 ```js
 import Lightbox from '../../dist/perplex.lightbox.js';